oldzoomer-gh/rssagregator/README.md

 # rssaggregator

-This is an online RSS aggregator based on React (frontend) and Java/Spring (backend).
+This is an online RSS aggregator REST service based on Java/Spring.